 Fill a hermit crab tank with other objects for hermit crabs to explore and interact with.
 Rocks, logs, and other natural additions will pique your pets’ curiosity, giving them something to climb and hide behind.

 Children’s blocks not made from toxic materials are another great addition.

 Avoid anything that contains oleamide.
 According to the Marine Pollution Bulletin, this plastic additive excites hermit crabs, which mistake it for food but negatively impact their breathing ability.

-Consider plastic plants too.
-Like rocks and logs, these act as climbing toys and hiding places and remind a hermit crab of the wild.
+Consider plastic plants, too.
+Like rocks and logs, these act as climbing toys and hiding places, reminding a hermit crab of the wild.
 Plastic plants will not need to be watered or tended to and won’t struggle with the temperature or humidity of a hermit crab tank.

 Despite their diminutive size, hermit crabs have a lot of energy to burn.

 Your pet hermit crabs will be most active shortly after eating, typically when they wake at dusk.
 Foods rich in carbohydrates, in particular, provide hermit crabs with vigor.